Top 10 Olympic Barbells for Men and Women

 Knurling Bit Too Far Apart

-This solid chrome steel bar is only five foot long, making it compatible with even the smallest home gyms.
+This solid chrome steel bar is only five feet long, making it compatible with even the smallest home gyms.
 You can use weight plates with a 2-inch hole diameter with this bar.
 The bar weighs 25 pounds, but don't let its low weight put you off!Read more

-The bar has brass bearings that give it plenty of spin to protect your wrists.
+The bar has brass bearings that give it plenty of spins to protect your wrists.
 The medium-depth knurling is gentle towards the palms and creates an anti-slip surface.
 The center knurling is absent, saving your shirts and neck.
 The weight capacity of this bar is 600 pounds.